Ga verder naar de inhoud

 8.30-9.15 | Breakfast Talks - Festivals and Emerging artists

 What we do for artists and what artists think we do for them?
-A conversation between producers and the EFFEA artists, with Donika Rudi Berishaj (ReMusica Festival).
+A conversation between producers and the EFFEA artists

 The early morning Breakfast Talks will allow you to dig into very practical and concrete questions around festival making and points you would like to discuss discretely with a small group of colleagues around a cup of coffee.

-- Keynote talk: Nicola Benedetti, Festival Director, Edinburgh International Festival
+• Keynote talk: Nicola Benedetti, Festival Director, Edinburgh International Festival with Roy Luxford, Creative Director, Edinburgh International Festival.

-- Panel discussion with Lori Anderson, Director of Festivals Edinburgh, and Paul Lawrence, Chief Executive of the City of Edinburgh Council, looking at the impact of Edinburgh’s festivals on the city and the way the city supports its festivals.
+• Panel discussion with Lori Anderson, Director of Festivals Edinburgh, and David Waddell, Senior Manager Cultural Partnerships of the City of Edinburgh Council, looking at the impact of Edinburgh’s festivals on the city and the way the city supports its festivals.

 11.15-11.45 | Coffee break

-Festivals bringing global perspectives to local contexts, as spaces of connection, community and discovery.
+Panel discussion chaired by Emma Hay, Senior Programme Manager at Edinburgh International Festival, exploring the role of Festivals in bringing global perspectives to local contexts, as spaces of connection, community and discovery.

 13.00-14.30 | Lunch at The Hub